 Bulba from the Isle of 'A'o

 For these Chimera Barbies, I had to figure out how and where they'd evolve (isolated archipelagoes like our Galapagos, mostly).
-I ended up with half a dozen islanda in four widely separated regions--each an authentic Island of Misfit Toys.
+I ended up with half a dozen Monster Islands in four widely separated regions--each an authentic Island of Misfit Toys.

 But for the centaurs, it was simple.
 Wherever they evolved doesn't matter.
-They spread by boat to settle the whole world.
+Kakalea's seas are shallow and island chains connect all the continents.
+So the centaurs quickly spread by boat to settle the whole world.
 The only adaptation I had to make from Barbie art to Kakalea was the idea of giving their troupe a catamaran and letting them sail round the world, dancing wherever they went...

 And why not?
 Pavlova did that a century ago.
 Really.
 The first worldwide superstar wasn't a movie actor or a singer, but a dancer.
 The universal art.

 Most of the dioramas and stage-sets the Barbietaurs pose in use one-of-a-kind fabrics (from shibori & tie-dye to op art to full-on quilts) made by my friend Joy-Lily.
 She teaches workshops in the techniques you see.

 Nila in I Married Too Many Rainbows, Resinwood Bay; op-art by Joy-Lily

 Shya in Rose of the Quilted Plain in Orra Bay; quilt by Joy-Lily

 Just notes for myself!
 What's still to be done?

 A parting shot.
 Just to prove they aren't just furry fetish sculptures fiendishly employed to further the Marriage of Art and Science... they really are Barbies too.